nayanprakash06/Open-Design-Technology-ODT-Course-Content-Repository/README.md

 Schematics and wiring diagrams for ESP32-based experiments, sensors, LEDs, and interactive prototypes.

 📊 Presentations
-Lecture slides and visual walkthroughs used during classroom sessions.
+Lecture slides used during classroom sessions.

-The repository follows a learn-by-doing philosophy and encourages experimentation, debugging, and iterative design — core principles of open design and technology.
+The repository follows a learn-by-doing philosophy and encourages experimentation, debugging, and iterative design : core principles of open design and technology.

 🎓 Intended Audience